Marissa Davitt

 The biggest strengths that I bring into our sessions

 What makes my approach unique is the way I blend evidence-based therapy with holistic, action-focused coaching to help women create change that feels both grounded and sustainable.
 I don’t just help clients understand their patterns—I help them shift those patterns through clarity, nervous-system regulation, practical skills, and aligned daily action.
-My work weaves together CBT, ACT, solution-focused strategies, and person-centered support, but always in a way that feels personalized, human, and calm.
+My work combines CBT, ACT, solution-focused strategies, somatic practices and person-centered support, but always in a way that feels personalized, human, and calm.
 I focus on helping clients slow down, reconnect with themselves, and make sense of what’s happening internally—while also building confidence, direction, and momentum.
 Clients often tell me that sessions feel grounding and validating, yet also productive and forward-moving.
 A few things that make my approach stand out: 1.
 A calm, clear, supportive presence.
 Clients often come to me feeling overwhelmed, anxious, overstretched, or unsure where to begin.
 I help them create space to breathe, understand their internal experience, and see a way forward.
 They frequently say they feel lighter, clearer, and more regulated after sessions.
 2. A therapy + coaching blend that creates real movement.
 I offer both reflection and action.
 We explore emotions, beliefs, and patterns—and then translate that insight into small, meaningful steps that align with your goals.
 This blend helps clients not only understand “why” they feel stuck but actually change their daily experience.
 3. A mind-body lens.
 I help clients tune into what their body is communicating—stress, anxiety, impulse, fatigue, hunger cues, or emotional overwhelm—and use this information to guide healthier coping, emotional regulation, and self-leadership.
 Clients learn to trust themselves again.
 4. Focus on clarity, direction, and prioritization.
 Many clients come in wanting to fix everything at once.
 I help them organize their inner world, clarify what matters most, and choose a starting point that has a ripple effect on all areas of life.
 5. Realistic, compassionate, steady change.
 Instead of pushing for extreme goals or fast fixes, we build momentum through consistent, values-aligned steps.
 Clients learn how to shift habits, regulate emotions, set boundaries, and follow through in a way that feels doable—not draining.
 6. Deep respect for each client’s wisdom, identity, and lived experience.
 I view therapy as a relationship where you are the expert on your life, and I walk with you as a guide—supporting

 The clients I'm best positioned to serve